-- 1. Retain the two/three storey scale and massing within the conservation area. - 2.
-Ensure the spaces between buildings are be retained.
-The layout of buildings should be sympathetic to positive buildings in the conservation area. - 3.
-Respect key views and in particular, views towards open green space should not be compromised. - 4.
-Ensure the construction of new boundary walls and buildings is in keeping with the character of the Conservation Area. - 5.
-Ensure the permeability through the conservation area via footpaths and lanes is retained. - 6.
-Ensure the continued use of traditional roofing materials with chimney stack and pots to articulate the roofscape. - 5.3.19 There are 33 Listed Buildings in Rawdon including the Grade II Listed Rawdon Hall and a Scheduled Monument.
-In addition, there are numerous buildings of more local heritage interest which the majority of residents would like to see retained.
+- 5.3.19 There are 33 Listed Buildings in Rawdon including the Grade II\ Listed Rawdon Hall and a Scheduled Monument.
+In addition, there are numerous buildings of more local heritage interest ('Non designated heritage assets') which the majority of residents would like to see retained.
 Designated heritage assets are adequately protected through existing legislation and policies.
-A list produced as of March 2020 is included at Appendix 2. - 5.3.20 Heritage assets, including locally significant undesignated assets are protected by Leeds Core Strategy (as amended) (2019) Policy P11 which seeks to conserve and enhance the historic environment, particularly those elements that give the area its distinctive identity.
+Listed buildings (updated in November 2022) are included in Appendix 3. - 5.3.20 Heritage assets, including locally significant undesignated assets are protected by Leeds Core Strategy (as amended) (2019) Policy P11 which seeks to conserve and enhance the historic environment, particularly those elements that give the area its distinctive identity.
 In the case of Rawdon, this distinctive identity is that of a village.
 The established pattern of development comprises a number of different areas, whose distinctiveness is reinforced by areas of separation.

-Draft Policy R6 Protecting the Historic Environment and Rawdon's Distinctive Character
+Policy R7 Protecting the Historic Environment and Rawdon's Distinctive Character

-All new development should be sited and designed to protect and enhance those historic assets and features which contribute towards the special character of the civil parish of Rawdon.
+All new development must be sited and designed to protect and enhance those historic assets and features which contribute towards the special character of the civil parish of Rawdon.

-In particular, the established pattern of development should be maintained to ensure that the different areas that comprise the civil parish of Rawdon parish, each with its own individual character and sense of place, remain separate.
-Development which results in further coalescence in the areas of separation will not be supported.
+The established pattern of development must be respected and maintained.
+The different areas that comprise the civil parish of Rawdon parish must remain distinct and separate reflecting their unique character and sense of place.
+Development which results in further coalescence in such areas of separation will not be supported.